Marriott’s Strange New Innovation For Its Shower Doors

 Here’s how it works: guests start their shower as usual, and as steam builds up it creates a canvas on the door.
 As the guests’ creativity starts flowing, they simply use their finger to write or draw whatever comes to mind – name of the next hit song, idea for an app or the framework for a new design – using the steam.
 Touch-sensitive technology built into the shower door then sends the fresh idea to the guest’s email, where they can share it via email or social to enable further brainstorming.

-In case you’re thinking that this is just an idea…it isn’t – this has already been created and Marriott has even commissioned a video to show this in action:
+In case you’re thinking that this is just an idea…it isn’t – this has already been created and Marriott has even commissioned a video to show this in action (which has now been removed).

 Marriott will be debuting this new shower door at its property in Irvine, Orange County California in a room it’s calling the “splash of brilliance room” and says that it will determine any future roll out based on usage, feedback and satisfaction scores.